kevincon/marguerite-ios/README.md

 ### Features
 * See what buses are arriving next at the Marguerite stop closest to your current location.*
-* Plan a trip using the Marguerite shuttle.
 * View the real-time locations of all shuttles on a Google map.
 * View the schedules for all Marguerite routes.*